About HTTP header

 opened origin can control the parent window using JavaScript’s

-.
-If same-origin
+window.opener.
+If same-origin is

 used, the browsing context is not shared between origins, so